Releases and Assumption of Risk Forms in Concussion Management

 - Participation in intercollegiate athletics may result in head injuries or concussions.

-- The person has received information about signs and symptoms of a concussion.
+- The person has received information about signs and symptoms of a concussion (be sure to provide this information to your student-athletes).

 - Helmets, face shields, mouth guards, and other protective equipment don’t eliminate the risk of concussions.

-- Purposeful head contact in any sport is prohibited.
+- Purposeful or flagrant head contact in any sport is prohibited.

-- There is a duty to immediately notify medical staff if a teammate experiences signs and symptoms of a concussion or suffers a suspected concussion.
+- Students must immediately notify medical staff if a teammate experiences signs and symptoms of a concussion or suffers a suspected concussion.

-- There is a need to immediately self-report to medical staff if the student-athlete experiences signs and symptoms of a concussion or suffers a suspected concussion.
+- Student-athletes are required to immediately self-report to medical staff if they experience signs and symptoms of a concussion or suffer a suspected concussion.

-- Athletes won’t return to practices or games if experiencing concussion-like symptoms.
+- Athletes won’t return to practices or games if they’re experiencing concussion-like symptoms unless and until they’re granted medical clearance.

-- A repeat concussion is more likely to occur when an athlete returns to play before symptoms resolve.
+- A repeat concussion is likelier to occur when an athlete returns to play before symptoms resolve.

 - Your institution has the authority to retire an athlete from sports if it determines the risks of concussive injury present a serious threat to the student-athlete’s safety and well-being.